GabrieleMaurina/KingGen-Langs/README.md

 Once a translation is approved, it will appear in the next release of KingGen.

 You can also submit a pull request for an existing translation if you want to improve it, or fix it, or add missing parts.
+In that case you don't need to create a new branch, but use the existing branch of the language.

 ## Rules
 These rules must be followed when creating a translation.